A Google Product Leader on What Digital Health Care Professionals Need to Know About Health Care

 2. The “users” and “buyers” of products are often different people.

-The technology that is intrinsic to a hospital’s functioning — like Electronic Health Records (EHRs), paging systems and much more — are used by physicians and other health professionals, but are purchased by the hospital system.
+The technology that is intrinsic to a hospital’s functioning — like Electronic Health Records (EHRs), paging systems, and much more — are used by physicians and other health professionals, but are purchased by the hospital system.
 Digital health products used by patients — like at-home EKGs or fitness apps — may be purchased or subsidized by health insurance providers.
 In both of those cases, the individuals using the products are not the ones shopping around and ultimately making the decision to buy them.

 Product developers need to understand the requirements of both the users and buyers in order to convince organizations to purchase the product and entice individuals to use it.
 The buyers — including hospitals and payers — are looking for tried and true, reliable products that drive cost savings and improve patient health.
 Health tech companies should demonstrate and quantify the impact of each product to get buy-in.
-To attract users, companies should emphasize health improvement, convenience and integration with the larger hospital or payer system.
+To attract users, companies should emphasize health improvement, convenience, and integration with the larger hospital or payer system.
 Addressing the needs of both the users and the buyers will give health tech companies a competitive advantage.

 3. The model of health care reimbursement is in flux, moving away from fee-for-service toward value-based care.

-Fee-for-service (FFS) care, the traditional healthcare reimbursement model, rewards providers for each service they perform — so there’s no incentive to limit tests, procedures and other services.
+Fee-for-service (FFS) care, the traditional healthcare reimbursement model, rewards providers for each service they perform — so there’s no incentive to limit tests, procedures, and other services.
 In fact, FFS may lead to over-caring for patients and ratcheting up health care costs for payers.
 With value-based care, providers are instead rewarded based on the quality of care provided to patients.
 This is measured by certain metrics, such as hospital readmissions, quality of preventive care and the use of particular kinds of health technology.
-The growing adoption of value-based care will help incentivize the outcomes that patients, payers and hospitals desire — high quality of service rather than high quantity.
+The growing adoption of value-based care will help incentivize the outcomes that patients, payers, and hospitals desire — high quality of service rather than high quantity.

 It's important for technologists to understand the health care reimbursement landscape so they can optimize for health metrics that matter to hospitals and payers.
 Technologists can measure the success of digital health products based on the key performance indicators that determine care reimbursement and use that lens to prove the products’ importance to health organization leadership.